 The Respondent will receive notice, in advance of any interview or other meeting they are required or entitled to attend, of the PCRG investigation including the date, time, location and factual allegations concerning the violation, the specific policy provisions alleged to have been violated, and the possible sanctions.
 The Respondent will also be notified of their right to select a PCRG member or other individual, who must be a member of the campus community and may not be a practicing attorney, to serve as their advisor throughout the PCRG process, including during all meetings and hearings related to such process.
-If, in the course of the investigation, the university decides to investigate allegations that are not included in the notice initially provided to the parties, the Associate Provost for Equity and Diversity and Title IX Coordinator will provide notice of the additional allegations to the parties.
+If, in the course of the investigation, the university decides to investigate allegations that are not included in the notice initially provided to the parties, the Title IX Coordinator and Equity and Diversity Officer will provide notice of the additional allegations to the parties.

 The Complainant and Respondent will be provided with notice of the name of the appointed investigator(s) and an opportunity of not more than three (3) days after the notice to raise an objection to the investigator(s) based on any alleged bias or conflict of interest known to the party.
-If an objection is raised, the Associate Provost for Equity and Diversity and Title IX Coordinator will determine whether bias or a conflict of interest in fact exists and necessitates the replacement of the investigator(s).
+If an objection is raised, the Title IX Coordinator and Equity and Diversity Officer will determine whether bias or a conflict of interest in fact exists and necessitates the replacement of the investigator(s).